 Consider factors beyond the premium amount when looking at cost.
 Out-of-pocket costs tend to impact the family's budget all at once rather than as a reoccurring bill that can be budgeted like premiums.
-Some out-of-pocket costs like prescription co-payments are required to be paid upfront and cannot be paid over time.
+For example, prescription out-of-pocket cost are required to be paid upfront and cannot be paid over time.